China Internet Information Center

-China Internet Information Center (中国互联网新闻中心 (Zhōngguó Hùliánwǎng Xīnwén Zhōngxīn)) is a state-run web portal of the People's Republic of China's State Council Information Office and the China International Communications Group.
+China Internet Information Center (中国互联网新闻中心 (Zhōngguó Hùliánwǎng Xīnwén Zhōngxīn)) is a state-run web portal of the People's Republic of China's State Council Information Office and the China International Communications Group, both part of the Publicity Department of the Chinese Communist Party.

 History

 The China Internet Information Center was launched on December 12, 2000.
 In 2018, Wang Xiaohui, who also served as a vice minister of the Central Propaganda Department of the Chinese Communist Party, became its editor-in-chief.

 During the Gaza war, the China Internet Information Center was accused of repeating disinformation about Israel from Iran's Tasnim News Agency.

 The China Internet Information Center regularly purchases ads on Twitter under the "China Says" mantra.